 Dog Breeds at Higher Risk of Mast Cell Tumors

-Additionally, based on extensive research, experts have also determined that certain breeds are at an increased risk of developing canine mast cell tumors.
-These breeds include:
+However, based on extensive research, experts have also determined that certain breeds are at an increased risk of developing canine mast cell tumors.

 - Boston Terriers